IndicSUPERB: A Speech Processing Universal Performance Benchmark for Indian languages: Introduction

 We believe that using IndicSUPERB, it would be possible to answer several research questions which have previously not been addressed in the context of Indian languages.
 In this work itself, we address a few such questions: (i) How effective are SSL models as feature encoders for Indian languages? (ii) Are language-family specific SSL models better than those pre-trained on a larger set of languages? (iii) Are there specific layers in the network which are better suited for certain tasks? (iv) How does the performance generalise to unknown speakers? (v) Is there any gender-specific bias in the performance of these models? (vi) How robust are existing models to noise in the utterances?
 Based on our experiments, we observe that SSL models are good feature encoders with models pretrained using data from a diverse set of speakers being more suitable for speaker verification tasks.
 We also observe that while these models generalise well to unknown speakers in the test set and are reasonably robust to noise, they do get affected by specific biases (such as gender bias) in the training data.
 The main contributions of our work can thus be summarised as follows: \begin{itemize} \item A speech recognition dataset, \dataset, containing a total of 1,684 hours of data from a diverse set of speakers across 12 Indian languages \item A robust evaluation benchmark, IndicSUPERB, for 6 speech language understanding tasks \item An analysis of the performance of existing SSL models using IndicSUPERB. \end{itemize}

-All the code, datasets and models developed as a part of this work will be made publicly available and we hope that \dataset, IndicSUPERB and the accompanying code will help in furthering research on speech technology for Indian languages.
+All the code, datasets and models developed as a part of this work have been made publicly available \footnote{https://github.com/AI4Bharat/indicSUPERB} and we hope that they will help in furthering research on speech technology for Indian languages.